justinal64/employees/README.md

 ```
 http-server -p 9999
 ```
-Then navigate to http://localhost:9999 in your browser and open (inspector) in chrome and navigator to the "Console" tab to view the answer.
+Then navigate to http://localhost:9999 in your browser to view the output.

 ## Screenshot
 ![Output](img/output.png)